jossives/p210/syllabus.md

 * Each quiz score will be calculated using a weighted average, with 75% coming from the solo component and 25% coming from the group component.
 If your solo component score is higher than your group component score on a quiz, we will replace your group component score with your solo component score as to not penalize you for the lower group score.
 *	Your overall quiz average will be calculated using your best 4 of 5 quiz scores.
 This allows you to miss one or perform poorly on a quiz without penalty.

+During a quiz you are allowed to refer to course notes, websites given in the notes, and previous assignments.
+You may search the internet for documentation.
+During the quiz you may not get assistance from or communicate with any other person beyond asking relevant questions to the instructor.

 ## Tentative schedule

 | Date | Topics | Other notes |